 These are just five tips on applying to the college of your choice.
 If you’ve gone through the process, what would you add to this list for our current high school students getting ready to start the process?

 Disclaimer: There are affiliate links within this post.
 Should you purchase anything from these links, I may make a small commission.
+There is no extra charge to you for this.
+So, don’t be afraid!
+Click on those links when you make a purchase in support of Flights of Fancy Mom :).
 I thank you in advance for your continued blog support.

 If you enjoy reading, you should check out my YA Paranormal book, Cavern Cove!
 It also makes for a great gift!
 Click the image to be taken to Amazon.
 It is also available at Barnes and Noble for your Nook and in Paperback!
 It’s also available on iBooks!